trussworks/Engineering-Playbook/infrasec/tutorials/atlantis.md

 Of all the things this module does, it **does not** create a logs bucket.
 The module itself has the expectation we will either create a new bucket or connect an existing one.
 In our example, we'll connect an existing logs bucket and ensure our permissions are correct.

 1. Locate the existing logs bucket, presumably created using the `trussworks/logs/aws` module.
-We're just going to put logs in the bucket that already exists for the account, in our case `transcom-gov-milmove-exp-aws-logs`.
+We're just going to put logs in the bucket that already exists for the account, in our case `exp-aws-logs`.

     Once we find the code that creates the bucket, we need to give Atlantis permission to add our logs to the bucket.
-We do this by adding our chosen logs bucket prefix (we're following the established pattern and using `alb/atlantis-exp` here) to the `alb_logs_prefixes` and the `nlb_logs_prefixes` lists [in our existing logs bucket](https://github.com/transcom/transcom-infrasec-gov/blob/0eeba19465584e10772a9b1d1f71fb3e87d7138c/transcom-gov-milmove-exp/admin-global/main.tf#L25-L26).
+We do this by adding our chosen logs bucket prefix (we're following the established pattern and using `alb/atlantis-exp` here) to the `alb_logs_prefixes` and the `nlb_logs_prefixes` lists in our existing logs bucket.

     After that, we seal the deal by returning to our code and adding the code like this inside our module call:

       ```hcl
-      alb_log_bucket_name             = "transcom-gov-milmove-exp-aws-logs"
+      alb_log_bucket_name             = "exp-aws-logs"
       alb_log_location_prefix         = "alb/atlantis-exp"
       alb_logging_enabled             = true
       alb_listener_ssl_policy_default = true